Length of stay: 1 day

 In the early 1800s some of the forest in this area was cleared for the development of a proposed town called Newcastle.
 The plans for the town were never finalized so early settlers built homes and farms on the peninsula, which were later abandoned.
 Some of the old fields were reforested with conifer plantations while in others succession is occurring.

 Midway through the trail leads out to the road.
-We made a brief detour to walk to the Presqu’ile Point Lighthouse since it was only a few hundred metres away.
+We made a brief detour to walk to the Presqu’ile Point Lighthouse since it was nearby.
 This lighthouse is the second oldest continuously operating lighthouse on the north shore of Lake Ontario.
 It is also the only natural harbour between Toronto and Prince Edward County, but the channel is very narrow and nearly impossible to sail upwind into.
-In the last half of the 1880s, at least eight vessels were claimed by autumn storms within sight of this point.
+In the last half of the 1880s at least eight vessels were claimed by autumn storms within sight of this point.

 The Newcastle Trail connects with the Pioneer Trail (3.8km, rated easy, signed with yellow markers), which we hiked along next.
 The trail is relatively flat and continues to weave through the forest.
 The trail is relatively flat and features a few boardwalks through the muddy and sensitive areas.